-Quetiapine extended-release tablet is indicated for the treatment of schizophrenia.
-The efficacy of quetiapine extended-release tablet in schizophrenia was established in one 6-week and one maintenance trial in adults with schizophrenia.
-Efficacy was supported by three 6-week trials in adults with schizophrenia and one 6-week trial in adolescents with schizophrenia (13 to 17 years) treated with quetiapine tablet [see CLINICAL STUDIES (14.1)].
+Quetiapine tablets USP are indicated for the treatment of schizophrenia.
+The efficacy of quetiapine tablets USP in schizophrenia was established in three 6-week trials in adults and one 6-week trial in adolescents (13 to 17 years).
+The effectiveness of quetiapine tablets USP for the maintenance treatment of schizophrenia has not been systematically evaluated in controlled clinical trials [see CLINICAL STUDIES (14.1)].